amplitude/amplitude-docs/content/collections/web_experiment/en/set-up-a-web-experiment.md

 ![web-exp-4.png](/docs/output/img/workflow/web-exp-4.png)

+You can also exclude the experiment from running on certain pages.

 12. Next, target the users you want to include in this experiment.
 If you're familiar with feature experiment targeting, Web Experiment [audience targeting](/docs/web-experiment/targeting#audience-targeting) works differently.
 13. The *Advanced* tab provides several [additional options](/docs/feature-experiment/workflow/finalize-statistical-preferences) for your experiment.
-Note that several of the options discussed in that article are not available for Web Experiments.
 14. When you’re ready, click *Save and Close* to finish creating your Web Experiment.

 ## Test and preview your web experiment